Pope Pius IX: Beatification

-The process for his beatification, which in the early stages was strongly opposed by the Italian government, was begun on 11 February 1907, and recommenced three times.
+The process for Pope Pius IX's beatification, which in the early stages was strongly opposed by the Italian government, was begun on 11 February 1907, and recommenced three times.
 The Italian government had since 1878 strongly opposed beatification of Pius IX.

 Without Italian opposition, Pope John Paul II declared Pius IX to be Venerable on 6 July 1985 (upon confirming his life of heroic virtue), and beatified him on 3 September 2000 (his annual liturgical commemoration is 7 February, the date of his death).
 The beatification of Pius IX was controversial, and was criticized by some Jews and Christians because of what was perceived as his authoritarian and reactionary politics; the accusation of abuse of episcopal powers; and antisemitism (most specifically the case of Edgardo Mortara but also his reinstituting the Roman ghetto).

 Legacy

 Pius IX celebrated his silver jubilee in 1871, going on to have the longest reign in the history of the post-apostolic papacy, 31 years, 7 months, and 23 days.
 As his temporal sovereignty was lost, the Church rallied around him, and the papacy became more centralized, encouraged by his personal habits of simplicity.
 Pius IX's pontificate marks the beginning of the modern papacy: from his time on, it has become increasingly a spiritual rather than temporal authority.

 Having started as a liberal, Pius IX turned conservative after being chased from Rome.
-Thereafter, he was considered politically conservative, but a restless and radical reformer and innovator of Church life and structures.
+Thereafter, he was considered conservative, but a restless and radical reformer and innovator of Church life and structures.
 Church life, religious vocations, new foundations and religious enthusiasm all flourished at the end of his pontificate.
 Politically, he suffered the isolation of the papacy from most major world powers: "the prisoner of the Vatican" had poor relations with Russia, Germany, the United States, and France, and open hostility with Italy.
 Yet he was most popular with the remaining Catholic faithful in all these countries, in many of which Pope Pius associations were formed in his support.
 He made lasting ecclesiastical history with his 1854 infallible decision of the Immaculate Conception, which was the basis for the later dogma on the Assumption.
 His other lasting contribution is the invocation of the First Vatican Council, which promulgated the definition of Papal infallibility.
 With his advice he helped John Bosco found the Salesian Society, for which reason he is also called "don Bosco's Pope".